Create a free profile to get unlimited access to exclusive show news, updates, and more!

 What events does Noah Lyles compete in?

-Lyles is known for his prowess in the 200-meter event, but has recently proved he’s a threat in the 100-meter sprint as well.
+Lyles is known for his prowess in the 200-meter event, but has obviously proved he’s a threat in the 100-meter sprint as well.

-"I'd say from this week, I'm pretty confident [in the 100]," Lyles told ESPN of his recent victory.
+"I'd say from this week, I'm pretty confident [in the 100]," Lyles told ESPN after his victory in the 100-meter at the U.S. track and field trials in June.
 "Every time I did a block start, there wasn't a lot of thinking.
 It was kind of just doing.
 It was a lot closer to how I feel in the 200, which is what I've been waiting to feel for a very long time now.
 And every time I get that feeling, it makes the race that much more confident."

 In addition to the individual events, Lyles has competed in the 4x100m relay and has declared his intention to race the 4x400 relay in Paris.